neuro-inc/neuro-cli/neuro-cli/docs/job.md

 neuro job attach [OPTIONS] JOB
 ```

+Attach terminal to a job

-Attach local standard input, output, and error streams to a running job.
+Attach local standard input, output, and error
+streams to a running job.

 #### Options